panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 The string literal assigned to variable `niceEmoticon` has a code point escape `'\u{1F607}'` that represents an astral code point `U+1F607`.

-Nevertheless, under the hood the code point escape creates a surrogate pair (2 code units).
+Nevertheless, under the hood, the code point escape creates a surrogate pair (2 code units).
 The `spNiceEmoticon` (created using a surrogate pair of unicode escapes `'\uD83D\uDE07'`) equals to `niceEmoticon`.

 ![Unicode escape sequences JavaScript](./images/unicode-escape-sequence.png)